 Susan Dolan and Audrey Vizzard, co-authors of The End-of-Life Advisor: Personal, Legal, and Medical Considerations for a Peaceful, Dignified Death

 Doug Smith, author of It Takes a Village to Say Goodbye

 James Cleary, M.D., Director of Palliative Medicine at the University of Wisconsin Hospital and Clinics

 Thomas Cathcart and Daniel Klein, authors of Heidegger and a Hippo Walk Through Those Pearly Gates

 Loretta S. Downs, President, Chicago End-of-Life Care Coalition

 And they interviewed ME!!!

-Rev. Dale Susan Edmonds, Hospice Chaplain and Community Educator with Family Centered Hospice, and Creator of Talk-Early-Talk-Often.com.
-(Watch clip at right...be patient.)
-I'm one of the clergy talking about the role of spirituality in the end of life conversations.
+Rev. Dale Susan Edmonds.
+I've been a Hospice Chaplain, Community Educator, and currently Coordinator for Congregational Care, and Creator of Talk-Early-Talk-Often.com.
+In the film I talk about the role of spirituality in the end of life conversations.
 But I digress.
 I am honored to be a part of this conversation -- but the real stars are all of you.

 I want you to do these 5 things:

 and get to understand the scope and importance of what they are up to in changing the end of life conversations in America.